-What are the sinuses?
-What do they look like?
+What are the sinuses and what do they look like (pictures)?

-Sinuses of the face are cavities or spaces within the bones that help humidify air and secrete mucus to help with air filtration.
+Sinuses of the face are cavities or spaces within the bones that help humidify the air and secrete mucus to help with air filtration.
 Additionally, they contribute to the strength of the skull and its ability to resist trauma.
 The sinus cavities also allow more resonance to be added to the voice.

 The sinuses are often referred to as the paranasal sinuses because of their location and connection to the back of the nose.
 The sinuses develop as air sacs within the bones of the skull, which are named by their location.